Icelandic Citizenship

 When a foreign national is granted Icelandic citizenship by act of law from the Althingi, there is no requirement that the person give up his/her previous citizenship in order to obtain Icelandic citizenship.
 However, the law of the state where the person is a citizen may stipulate that citizenship there will be terminated.
 All the Nordic countries allow dual citizenship.

-Icelandic nationals may keep their Icelandic citizenship even if they apply for citizenship in another state.
-Icelandic citizens who apply for foreign citizenship, however, may have to give up their Icelandic citizenship if the law in that state does not permit dual nationality
+Icelandic citizens are allowed to keep their Icelandic citizenship even if they apply for citizenship in another country.
+However, Icelandic citizens who apply for foreign citizenship may have to renounce their Icelandic citizenship if the law in that country does not allow dual citizenship.

 Further information can be obtained from the Directorate of Immigration.